Canon EOS: Development

 Canon first experimented with autofocus in 1985 with the T80, a single-lens reflex camera that utilized 135 film.
 The T80 featured Canon's existing FD lens mount, designed for manual focus, with the addition of electrical contacts that allowed communication between the camera body and focusing motors within the attached lens.
 This system, wherein the lens focuses itself using information from the camera body, was promising enough for Canon to continue development on a more refined version, despite Canon's internal dissatisfaction with the T80's autofocus performance when compared to Nikon and Minolta's autofocus cameras.

-The Canon EF lens mount.
-Note the lack of mechanical linkages; the electrical pins below the sensor are used to communicate with the mounted lens.
+The Canon EF lens mount, showing the lack of mechanical linkages; the electrical pins below the sensor are used to communicate with and power the mounted lens.

 Shortly after the release of the T80, Canon's camera team made the decision to create a new lens mount using recent advances in microelectronics.
 Unlike the FD lens mount, which was designed for manual-focus cameras with focusing motors in the camera body, this new lens mount would be fully electronic and would only support lenses with internal motors.
 This would both improve autofocus performance and allow more flexibility in pairing lenses and camera bodies.
 In a retrospective interview, Canon camera developer Yasuo Suda stated that the team "felt that the future of next-generation cameras hinged on the development of a new, fully-electronic mount."